-Just because you can take the ACT up to 12 times, doesn't necessarily mean that you should.
-Let's look at when you should retake the test and when it's time to pack up and call it a day.
+If you keep improving every time you take the ACT, should you take it as many times as you can to get the highest score?
+Even though you can take the ACT up to 12 times, that doesn't necessarily mean that you should.
+Let's look at when you should retake the test, and when it's time to pack up and call it a day.

 How Many Times Can You Take the ACT?

-Most of you reading this are probably wondering, Why on earth would I take the ACT 12 times?
+Most of you reading this are probably wondering, "Why on earth would I take the ACT 12 times?!"
 I agree that this would be a bit excessive, but there are definitely good reasons to take the ACT at least more than once.

-Why Take the ACT More Than Once?
+Why You Should Take the ACT More Than Once

 Since the ACT lets you choose which score reports you send to colleges, you generally don't have to worry about your colleges seeing fluke test scores or how many times you sat for the test.
 You can just send the scores from your best sitting.

-If your schools have a superscoring policy, then you might want to build up your ACT score by focusing on one or two sections at a time.
-You could really focus in on math and science on one test date, and then do most of your prep in English and Reading for the next date.
+If your schools have a superscoring policy, you might want to build up your score by focusing on one or two sections at a time.
+You could really focus in on Math and Science on one test date, and then do most of your prep in English and Reading for the next date.